How much rental income will the banks accept?

 How do banks assess rental income?

 Not all lenders assess your rent income in the same way.
-Some will only use 75% of the rent, and some will not apply tax to the rent while others will.
+Some will only use 75% of the rent, and some won’t apply tax to the rent while others will.

 In particular, many lenders differ on the way they assess negative gearing benefits and the assessment rates they use to calculate the impact of your current debt commitments.

-Major banks and lenders tend to vary significantly in the amount that they will lend to property investors.
+Major banks and lenders tend to vary significantly in the amount that they’ll lend to property investors.